PierreSenellart/provsql/doc/TODO/probability-evaluation.md

-generator is literally that recursion run in reverse (piece 2 below); the hardest descent node – the Cartesian-product `⊗` split of a value-carrying branch-spanning SUM – needs the per-factor **joint `(sum, count)` distribution**, which is exactly `sumCountPMF`, built this session for the branch-spanning work.
+generator is literally that recursion run in reverse (piece 2 below); the hardest descent node – the Cartesian-product `⊗` split of a value-carrying branch-spanning SUM – needs the per-factor **joint `(sum, count)` distribution**, which is exactly the `sumCountPMF` built for the branch-spanning work.
 So the one prerequisite that used to be missing is now in place.

 **But the gap it closes is narrow.** The rounding FPTRAS only beats the existing